RobTillaart/MCP_POT/README.md

 Note however that per device at most one potmeter can be set in a daisy chain, or both at the same value. (as far as I understand the datasheet on this point).

-Note that changing one device in a daisy chain implies that other devices need to be updated (with their
+Note that changing one device in a daisy chain implies that other devices need to be updated too.
+However the device allows a **NONE** command, see figure 5.2.

 ## Future